Meenakshi is eloquent as she describes the world of her dreams:

 Instances are aplenty, about the way Meenakshi transforms.
 Rani Mukerji executes it with pitch variations, exaggerated expressions, and/or bit scenes sporting a gaudy pair of white-framed Dior glares.

-Meenakshi doesn’t shudder when her brother makes an innuendo on male anatomy.
+Meenakshi doesn’t shudder when her brother makes an innuendo about male anatomy.
 She knows it isn’t a sin to state the obvious.

 When it comes to her dream partner, Meenakshi has her preferences in place – be it skin color, the right amount of chest hair, or even his choice of undergarments.
 She is shy, not ashamed.